Chapter 22. Spring.NET Web Framework

 • ConfigurableXmlSiteMapProvider

-Here is an example configuration taken from the Web Quickstart that simply sets the description property and connection string.
+This example configuration taken from the Web Quick Start application sets the description property and connection string.

 <object id="mySqlMembershipProvider" type="Spring.Web.Providers.ConfigurableSqlMembershipProvider">